edkreuk/FMD_FRAMEWORK/Readme.md

 **Import Taskflow**

 If you want to have above taskflow within your workspace, navigate to right, click on import from Computer.
-Import the FMD_FABRIC_TASKFLOW.json from the Taskflow folder.next assign the correct Artifact to the Taskflow(see screenshot in the same folder)
+Import the FMD_FABRIC_TASKFLOW.json from the Taskflow folder.
+Next assign the correct Artifact to the Taskflows(see screenshot in the same folder)

 ### Workspaces Structure